 Sodium Benzoate

-The other issue with this ingredient is that it can very easily react to form Benzene which is a known toxin and carcinogen.
-Sodium Benzoate reacts with vitamin C to form Benzene, and vitamin C is very commonly found in skin care, whether on its own or as part of plant extracts which contain vitamin C. furthermore, exposure to heat, light and even longer storage periods also leads Sodium Benzoate to form Benzene.
+The other issue with this ingredient is that it can react to form Benzene which is a known toxin and carcinogen.
+Sodium Benzoate reacts with vitamin C to form Benzene, and vitamin C is very commonly found in skin care, whether on its own or as part of plant extracts which contain vitamin C. Furthermore, exposure to heat, light and even longer storage periods also leads Sodium Benzoate to form Benzene.

 Phenoxyethanol